joseag312/joseag312/README.md

 **Software Engineer**
-I'm passionate about a clean architecture, creative design, and taking deep dives at technical depth across web, backend, and game dev.
+I'm passionate about a clean architecture, creative design, and taking deep dives across web, backend, and game dev.

 ---